essembeh/gnome-extensions-cli/README.md

 Using `--dbus`, the application uses _dbus_ messages with DBus Python API to communicate with Gnome Shell directly.

-Installations are interactive, like when you install extensions from your brower on Gnome website, you are prompted with a Gnome _Yes/No_ dialog before installing the extensions
+Installations are interactive, like when you install extensions from your browser on Gnome website, you are prompted with a Gnome _Yes/No_ dialog before installing the extensions

 Pros: